Efling’s laws and regulations

 Art.
 35

 Bylaws can only be amended in an annual general meeting if the meeting announcement states that law amendments are on the agenda and if the amendments have been discussed in a general members’ meeting at least one week before the annual general meeting.
 If individual union members would like to submit proposals for amendments to the bylaws, they shall be delivered to the Union Board not later than by the end of March each year.
 In order for an amendment to the bylaws to pass, it must be approved by 2/3 of the votes cast.
-Amendments to the bylaws will come into effect when the central committee of the Icelandic Confederation of Labour and the Board of the Icelandic Federation of General and Special Workers and the Federation of Icelandic Seamen have confirmed them.
+Amendments to the bylaws will come into effect when the central committee of the Icelandic Confederation of Labour and the Federation of Icelandic Seamen have confirmed them.

 Period of validity

-These bylaws take effect on July 1st, 2008, after confirmation from the central committee of the Icelandic Confederation of Labour and the Board of the Icelandic Federation of General and Special Workers.
+These bylaws take effect in May, 2024, after confirmation from the central committee of the Icelandic Confederation of Labour.

 A record of legal amendments from 1988